South Bend, Indiana Therapists

 The rates of substance abuse, poverty, and other factors of mental illness are high in South Bend.
 Suicide rates have gone up.
 Unemployment is fairly high, as is mental illness among those with less education.
 All these have the potential to influence the rate of people who need mental health care.

-But experts are more concerned with the lack of education surrounding mental illness.
+However, experts are more concerned with the lack of education surrounding mental illness.
 They cite a lack of understanding of how mental illness works and what care is needed.
 There is a large stigma still attached to the ideas of counseling and medication.

 For now, South Bend is focused on improving education and offering resources to help people find care.

 Effect of Substance Abuse, Poverty, and Other Factors